 § 200.420 Considerations for selected items of cost.

-This section provides principles to be applied in establishing the allowability of certain items involved in determining cost, in addition to the requirements of Subtitle II of this subpart.
-These principles apply whether or not a particular item of cost is properly treated as direct cost or indirect (F&A) cost.
-Failure to mention a particular item of cost is not intended to imply that it is either allowable or unallowable; rather, determination as to allowability in each case should be based on the treatment provided for similar or related items of cost, and based on the principles described in §§ 200.402 through 200.411.
+(a) This section provides principles to be applied in establishing the allowability of certain items involved in determining cost, in addition to other requirements of this subpart.
+These principles apply whether or not a particular cost item is properly treated as a direct or indirect cost.

+(b) The following sections are not intended to be a comprehensive list of potential items of cost encountered under Federal awards.
+Failure to mention a particular item of cost, including as an example in certain sections, is not intended to imply that it is either allowable or unallowable.
+When determining the allowability for an item of cost, each case should be based on the treatment provided for similar or related items of cost and based on the principles described in §§ 200.402 through 200.411.
 In case of a discrepancy between the provisions of a specific Federal award and the provisions below, the Federal award governs.
 Criteria outlined in § 200.403 must be applied in determining allowability.
-See also § 200.102.

 § 200.421 Advertising and public relations.

 (a) The term advertising costs means the costs of advertising media and corollary administrative costs.
-Advertising media include magazines, newspapers, radio and television, direct mail, exhibits, electronic or computer transmittals, and the like.
+Advertising media includes, but is not limited to, magazines, newspapers, radio and television, direct mail, exhibits, and electronic or computer transmittals.

 (b) The only allowable advertising costs are those which are solely for:

-(1) The recruitment of personnel required by the non-Federal entity for performance of a Federal award (See also § 200.463);
+(1) The recruitment of personnel required by the recipient or subrecipient for the performance of a Federal award (See also § 200.463);

 (2) The procurement of goods and services for the performance of a Federal award;

-(3) The disposal of scrap or surplus materials acquired in the performance of a Federal award except when non-Federal entities are reimbursed for disposal costs at a predetermined amount; or
+(3) The disposal of scrap or surplus materials acquired in the performance of a Federal award except when the recipient or subrecipient is reimbursed for disposal costs at a predetermined amount; or

-(4) Program outreach and other specific purposes necessary to meet the requirements of the Federal award.
+(4) Program outreach (for example, recruiting project participants) and other specific purposes necessary to meet the Federal award requirements.

-(c) The term “public relations” includes community relations and means those activities dedicated to maintaining the image of the non-Federal entity or maintaining or promoting understanding and favorable relations with the community or public at large or any segment of the public.
+(c) The term “public relations” includes community relations and means those activities dedicated to maintaining the recipient’s or subrecipient’s image or maintaining or promoting understanding and favorable relations with the community or public at large or any segment of the public.

 (d) The only allowable public relations costs are: